akrenner/NOAA-LCI/CTD-Recurring_Oceanographic_Survey-Manual.md

 source ("runAll.R")
 # source ("ctd_processing.R")
 ````
-This will batch-process CTD files using SEABIRD software, do some basic QAQC, and update all the routine plots and analysis, State-of-the-Bay, etc. Some functions require an internet connection, some need a connection to the NCCOS VPN (update of SWMP data).
+This will batch-process CTD files using SEABIRD software, do some basic QAQC, and update all the routine plots and analysis, State-of-the-Bay, etc. Some functions require an internet connection, some need a connection to the NCCOS-WEST VPN (update of SWMP data).
 This may take a while (several hours).
 After a successful run, plots can be found in *~/tmp/LCI_noaa/media/*.
 Aggregated CTD .csv files will be in *~/tmp/LCI_noaa/data-products/CTD/*.
 Using `source ("ctd_processing.R")` instead of `source ("runAll.R)` will only do the .hex to .csv conversion of the CTD files, along with some basic QAQC.

 #### Manual notes (no iPad)
 Make a PDF from the hand-written notes.
 You can use a scanner to PDF.
 If you have an iPhone, you can photograph all the pages.
 To make a PDF, select the relevant images -> share -> print -> share (and email it to yourself).
 The resultant PDF will be huge -- reduce its size by opening it in Acrobat and File -> Reduce File Size.
 Name the resultant file YYYY-MM.pdf (using year and month of the survey) and upload to the workspace.